iarna/fetch-fic/README.md

 * External links to other supported sites will optionally be added automatically as appendices and the links to them updated to stay in the ebook.
 This can give you a fully offline reading experience.
-* Include chpater names as headings at the start of each chapter (if the original author didn't bother to do this).
+* Include chapter names as headings at the start of each chapter (if the original author didn't bother to do this).
 * Content is aggressively cleaned for broad compatibility and for quality of display in ereaders.
-* Messy Xenfor content is restyled for ebook use:
+* Messy Xenforo content is restyled for ebook use:
   * Spoiler boxes are styled as boxes w/o the "Spoiler" button.
   * Quoted text is styled without the "Expand/Collapse" buttons.
   * White-text is de-whited.